-Nutcote is the name of the house designed for renowned Australian children’s author and illustrator May Gibbs and her husband James Ossili Kelly by Sydney architect BJ Waterhouse in 1924.
-The house, which would have ‘compactness, convenience and charm’ was built on land at Neutral Bay on the shores of Sydney Harbour, and completed in 1925.
+Nutcote is the name of the house designed for renowned Australian children’s author and illustrator May Gibbs and her husband.
+The house was built on land at Neutral Bay on the shores of Sydney Harbour, and completed in 1925.

 Nutcote is the name of the house which renowned Australian children’s author and illustrator May Gibbs and her husband James Ossoli Kelly commissioned from fashionable Sydney architect BJ Waterhouse in 1924.
 The plot of land was found for May Gibbs by her mother, Mrs Cecilia Gibbs in 1922 on the foreshore of Sydney Harbour.
 May’s instructions to BJ Waterhouse were to design and build a house which would have ‘compactness, convenience and charm’.
 It was purchased for 1,365 pounds with a 500 pound deposit.